 In the town of Warrenton in Fauquier County, you’ll find a small but energetic chapter of the National Society Daughters of the American Revolution.

 Our chapter is named after Warrenton’s earlier name, Fauquier Court House.
-We were chartered in April of 1982 and are looking forward to celebrating our 40th anniversary.
+We were chartered in April of 1982 and celebrated our 40th Anniversary earlier this year.

-We started with 40 members, and so far this year we achieved a milestone of 115 members.
+We started with 40 members, and as of January 1st this year we achieved a milestone of 117 members.